+- Your own sake

+- The sake of those who care about you

+- The sake of your clients

+- The sake of your co-workers

+- The sake of your organization

-- 3. How does caring for yourself impact your work and the people you work with? - 4.
-What happens to the people you work with and the community you support if you don't take care of yourself? - 5.
-Why is it important for you to recharge and care for yourself?
+- 3. How does caring for yourself impact your work and the clients you work with?

+- 4. What happens to your clients if you don't take care of yourself?

+- 5. Why is it important for you to take care of yourself?